-The Healthcare Innovation Exchange (HELIX) Centre is a collaboration between the Royal College of Art and Imperial College London.
+The Healthcare Innovation Exchange (HELIX) Centre is a collaboration between the RCA's Helen Hamlyn Centre for Design and Imperial College London.
 In partnership with Imperial Health Trust St Mary's Hospital, it brings together design researchers and clinical staff to tackle the big demands in healthcare today.

 The goal of HELIX is simple: to address real healthcare problems by translating research into evidence based solutions.
 HELIX use various design methods to rapidly dissect problems, envisage opportunities and prototype solutions.